 Jakob Clemen, Sales Engineer, Molytex

 Based on specific cases, this talk will present the benefits of using high performance polymers in terms of functionality and production and will also cover various additives such as glass, carbon, PTFE, metal ect.
 Jakob Clemen will also discuss when a high performance polymer is needed and what can be achieved with a more traditional plastic like nylon, POM or ABS in comparison.Jakob Clemen works as Sales Engineer at Molytex which is an injection moulding company.
-Molytex specialized in manufacturing plastic parts in high performance polymers.
-This covers polymers such as PEI, PEEK, PPS, and Polysulfone but also more common polymers such as PBT, nylon, POM, polycarbonate and ABS.
+Molytex specializes in manufacturing plastic parts in high performance polymers.
+This covers polymers such as PEI, PEEK, PPS and Polysulfone, but also more common polymers such as PBT, nylon, POM, polycarbonate and ABS.

 |16:00 - 16:10||Closing remarks|

 |DKK 2,300||Members of ATV-SEMAPP or promoting organizations|